Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 * #3 Microsoft Visual Studio Code was configurated with GitHub (https://github.com/).

-* #4 The Iris dataset was imported to Python as a CSV file (see Index[1] of project.py script).
+* #4 The Iris dataset was imported to Python as a CSV file (see Index[1] of project.py script for various import methods).

-  (IMPORTANT NOTE: All Indices e.g. "Index[1]" are reference points for the Python file "project.py" also stored in this repository)
+  (PLEASE NOTE: All Indices e.g. "Index[1]" are reference points for the Python file "project.py" also stored in this repository)

 * #5 Using Python, each version of all the necessary Python libraries were checked and imported (see Index[2] of project.py script).